wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

    <pre>/Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home/bin/jav</pre>

    ### Other tasks in build.gradle

+1. Use a text editor to open file "build.gradle" at the root of the repo.

+   "incaLoadTest" is defined within file "build.gradle".

 1. Notice the tasks in "build.gradle", listed here by the order found in the file: